 If your client will not supply you with their bank account information, or your business model does not permit you to have access to this information, there are several options available.

-- You or your client can create a login ID for the client.
-When you are in their online account, select Manage business account and click on Add/edit user permissions.
-Enter their logon ID and email address, then set them up as an administrator or payer on the account.
-This allows your client to login after you have completed the return, choose the payment method they prefer, then submit the return and payment.
+You or your client can create a SAW User ID for their use.
+When you are on their online account, select the More Options tab, Add or Remove User's Access, and then, click Add User.
+Enter their SAW User ID and email address, then choose the Access Level Prepare and Pay.
+This allows your client to log in after you have completed the return, choose the payment method they prefer, then submit the return and payment.

-My new client is already registered with E-file from their previous tax preparation service.
+My new client is already registered with My DOR from their previous tax preparation service.
 How can I gain access to their tax return?

 I have an assistant or co-worker who needs access to my accounts – how can they gain access?

-It is not recommended that you give your personal password and login ID to your assistant or co-workers.
+It is not recommended that you give your personal password and SAW User ID to your assistant or co-workers.
 If another person needs access to the accounts, follow the steps under adding a client as a user for your assistant.
-This way, if the assistant leaves the business you can simply remove the user ID and they no longer will have access to your accounts.
+This way, if the assistant leaves the business you can simply remove the SAW User ID and they no longer will have access to your accounts.

 Our business model doesn’t allow for the person who creates the return to submit it.
 How do I work around this issue?

-The best way to work around this issue is for the preparer of the tax return to have a preparer status attached to their login ID – this way they cannot submit the return or payment.
-In this situation, another individual would need to have access to the account as either an administrator or a payer to submit the final return and payment order.
-(See "the difference between payer, administrator, and preparer")
+The best way to work around this issue is for the preparer of the tax return to have a Preparer Access Level attached to their SAW User ID – this way they cannot submit the return or payment.
+In this situation, another individual would need to have access to the account with Prepare and Pay Access Level to submit the final return and payment.